Groundhog Day.

 Well as we've seen recently quite a lot, and it's going to get worse.
-As the College loosens its terrestrial bonds and floats ever upwards into HR heaven (never mind patient care, have you appointed your sustainability champion yet?) only the collective voice of the practising majority can bring it back to earth.
-If we lose the vote we lose our voice - forever,
+As the College loosens its terrestrial bonds and floats ever upwards into 'progressive' cloud cuckoo land (never mind patient care, have you appointed your sustainability champion yet?) only the collective voice of the practicing majority can bring it back to earth.
+If we lose the vote we lose our voice - forever.

 The College, in their somewhat panicky response (here) assure us there will be 'consultations and surveys' - and like the most recent consultation and survey on prescribing, studiously ignored (how to consult without consulting) (Ditto).